Navigation

 Output

 Each gather rule execution emits an event with the configured Output Event Type and Severity.
 The collected data is stored in the event's data field as key-value pairs.
-These events appear in the session timeline.
+These events appear in the session timeline and can be inspected by Analyze Rules using the event_data condition source.